 The Church’s colour for Advent is purple – and I get to take my favourite stole out (several shades of blue on the front, purple on reverse) and in church we light purple candles on the Advent wreath.
 Depending on your Advent candle pack, you normally light a purple on Advent Sunday, another the week after (week 2 of Advent) and then you get to the pink in week 3.

-Contrary to (confused) popular opinion, this is not the one for Mary.
+Contrary to popular opinion, this is not the one for Mary.

-So the pink candle represents a lightening up of Advent sombreness, a kind of ‘keep going, we’re almost there – rejoice!’ and some clergy even wear pink vestments to boot (I admit I haven’t gone this far liturgically, though if someone were to gift me a pink stole, I would not be averse…)
+So the pink candle represents a lightening up of Advent sombreness, a kind of ‘keep going, we’re almost there’ – and some clergy even wear pink (“rose”) vestments, just for this one ‘pink’ Sunday of the year.
+I haven’t ventured this far liturgically, though if someone were to gift me a pink/rose stole, I would not be averse..

 So far, so good.
-The complication arises in that at the same time as the purple, purple, pink, purple thing, there are also four themes to the lectionary readings developing each Sunday.
-So:
+The complication arises in that at the same time as the purple, purple, pink, purple thing, there are also four themes to the lectionary readings developing each Sunday: